SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 ### Metric Rules

 Create the following two Metric Rules for the aws/rds namespace if not already created.
-Learn how to create a Metric Rule [here](/docs/metrics/metric-rules-editor#create-a-metric-rule).
+Learn how to create a Metrics Rule [here](/docs/metrics/metric-rules-editor#create-a-metric-rule).

 ```sql title="Rule 1"
 Rule name: AwsObservabilityRDSClusterMetricsEntityRule